jamesbting/COMP-400-Research-Project/mcts/README.md

 ## Running the program

-To run the program, navigate to the directory in which the repository is downloaded, and then run the following command: ```python src/main.py```
+To run the program, navigate to the directory containing the entire program, and then run the following command: ```python src/main.py```

 ## Results